imfunniee/gitfolio/README.md

 # Getting Started

-### Fork this repository

-Get yourself a copy of this repository by forking it as `username.github.io` so you could customize it.

 ### Let's build

 a.
-Clone the repository you just forked using ``git clone`` or just simply download it.
+Clone this repository using ``git clone https://github.com/imfunniee/gitfolio.git`` or just simply download it.

 b.
-Now ``cd`` into the repository you just cloned and run the below command
+Now ``cd`` into the repository you just cloned ``cd gitfolio`` and run the below command

 ```
 $ npm i